aws/aws-cdk/packages/@aws-cdk/aws-servicecatalogappregistry/README.md

 });
 ```

+### Associate cross-region stack

+Currently, cross-region stack association is not supported.

 ## Attribute Group

 An AppRegistry attribute group acts as a container for user-defined attributes for an application.
 Metadata is attached in a machine-readable format to integrate with automated workflows and tools.
+The attribute group name must be unique at the account level and it's immutable.

 ```ts
 const attributeGroup = new appreg.AttributeGroup(this, 'MyFirstAttributeGroup', {